leamas/react-dnd-tree/README.md

 [src/demo2.js](src/demo2.js), screenshot above and a live demo at http://mumin.crabdance.com.

+demo1 and demo2 assumes that the server supports the onChange semantics.
+Some servers does not and requires the client to use separate functions such as onMoveNode or onEdit.
+Example code in [src/demo4.js](src/demo4.js).

 Here is also hooks for users who wants to add more properties than just a name to each  node.
-Using these hooks a user can redefine the form use to edit a node's properties.
+Using these hooks a user can redefine the form used to edit a node's properties.
 Example code in [demo3.js](src/demo3.js).

-In general, you should be able to pick one of the demos and adapt it by implementing the stub routines receiving and writing server data.
+In general, you should be able to pick one of the demos and adapt it by implementing the stub routines.
 It is also possible to combine the basic components like BasicTree, AddTool and Trashcan into new layouts and functionalities.

 ## Properties